Jordan–Lebanon relations: Modern tie

 Jordan and Lebanon maintain a strong and cordial relationship, with Lebanese prime minister Saad Hariri visiting Jordan in 2010.

 The countries share common concerns over Syria amidst the Syrian Civil War, and Lebanon and Jordan host many Syrian refugees fleeing the country.
-Jordan and Lebanon also share a similar front against ISIS.
+Jordan and Lebanon also share a similar front against the Islamic State.

 With both countries facing economic and political turmoils since 2017, this has created some wariness in pundits from neighbouring countries over the instabilities could arise in both nations.